Wilfred/wilfred.github.com/_posts/2015-03-14-adding-new-languages-to-emacs.markdown

 ## 5: Completion

-You should also look at providing a [company](http://company-mode.github.io/) backend for completion.
+Great major modes provide autocompletion.
+You can provide completion by writing a [company](http://company-mode.github.io/) backend.
 Here are some examples to inspire you:

 <figure>
     <img src="/assets/c_member_completion.png">